Arijit Singh: Awards and nominations

 The GiMA awarded him for his rendition of the song "Soch Na Sake", he was awarded for the song "Gerua", and the most-streamed song "Sanam Re".

-He was awarded the Best Male Singer for the song "Channa Mereya at the Stardust Awards 2016.
+He was awarded the Best Male Singer for the song "Channa Mereya" at the Stardust Awards 2016.

 In 2017, at the 62nd Filmfare Awards, he won Best Male Playback Singer Award for the title song "Ae Dil Hai Mushkil", and also won the Male Vocalist of The Year award at 2017 Mirchi Music Awards, for his rendition of the song.
 He was awarded the Best Male Playback Singer award for the song at the Zee Cine Awards in 2017.

 At the 23rd Star Screen Awards, Singh was awarded the title of Best Male Playback Singer for his rendition of the song "Zaalima" and songs of Jagga Jasoos.

 At the 63rd Filmfare Awards of 2018, he was awarded the Best Male Playback Singer for "Roke Na Ruke Naina" from Badrinath Ki Dulhaniya and was nominated for "Zaalima" from Raees.
 With this win, he won the Filmfare award for four consecutive years.

 At the 66th National Film Awards of 2019, he was awarded with the Best Male Playback Singer for "Binte Dil" from Padmaavat.

 Singh was awarded the Best Male Playback Singer for his rendition of the song "Ae Watan" from the film Raazi at the International Indian Film Academy awards.
 Arijit Singh is awarded Filmfare award for best male playback singer for the song "Kalank" from the movie Kalank, with this he won the award for a record five consecutive times and six times overall.

+At the 68th Filmfare Awards of 2023, he was awarded with the Best Male Playback Singer for "Kesariya" from Brahmāstra: Part One – Shiva.
+With this Arijit Singh is awarded Filmfare award for best male playback singer for seven times overall.

+At the 70th Filmfare Awards of 2025, he was awarded with the Best Male Playback Singer for "Sajni" from Laapataa Ladies.
+It is his 8th Filmfare Award.
+After the victory, he joined Kishore Kumar, who also won 8 Best Singer awards in his career.